More about High-Yield Cash Accounts with M1

 Is Invesco Building & Construction ETF (PKB) a Strong ETF Right Now?

-The Invesco Building & Construction ETF (PKB) made its debut on 10/26/2005, and is a smart beta exchange traded fund that provides broad exposure to the Industrials ETFs category of the market.
+Launched on 10/26/2005, the Invesco Building & Construction ETF (PKB) is a smart beta exchange traded fund offering broad exposure to the Industrials ETFs category of the market.

 Should You Invest in the Invesco Building & Construction ETF (PKB)?